describo/describo.github.io/src/terms-and-conditions-20240330.md

         -   automated determination of employment and housing decisions;
         -   any law enforcement application;

-6.  **When using the assistant, provided that you meet the requirements of these terms and conditions, the prompts that you provide (ie your queries) and the outputs received remain solely your property.
-All right, title and interest to the prompts and the outputs is transferred from our service provider directly to you**.
+4. When using the assistant, provided that you meet the requirements of these terms and conditions, the prompts that you provide (ie your queries) and the outputs received remain solely your property.
+All right, title and interest to the prompts and the outputs is transferred from our service provider directly to you.
 Further - you:

     -   acknowledge that the outputs may not always be accurate even if they appear to be;
     -   acknowledge that it is your responsibility to confirm the accuracy of the outputs from the